 Start Supplemental Information

-NMFS is soliciting public comments on proposed Amendment 97 through the end of the comment period (see DATES).
-NMFS intends to publish in the Federal Register and seek public comment on a proposed rule that would implement Amendment 97 following NMFS' evaluation of the proposed rule under the MSA.
-Public comments on the proposed rule must be received by the end of the comment period on Amendment 97 to be considered in the approval/disapproval decision on Amendment 97.
-NMFS will consider all comments received by the end of the comment period on Amendment 97, whether specifically directed to the FMP amendment or the proposed rule, in the FMP amendment approval/disapproval decision.
-NMFS will not consider comments received after that date in the approval/disapproval decision on the amendment.
+NMFS is soliciting public comments on proposed Amendment 103 through the end of the comment period (see DATES).
+NMFS intends to publish in the Federal Register and seek public comment on a proposed rule that implements Amendment 103 following NMFS' evaluation of the proposed rule under the Magnuson-Stevens Act.
+NMFS will consider all comments received by the end of the comment period on Amendment 103, whether specifically directed to the FMP amendment or the proposed rule, in the FMP amendment approval/disapproval decision.
+NMFS will not consider comments received after the date in the approval/disapproval decision on the amendment.
 To be considered, comments must be received, not just postmarked or otherwise transmitted, by the close of business on the last day of the comment period.

 End Supplemental Information

 Dated: May 23, 2016.

 Emily H. Menashes,

 Acting Director, Office of Sustainable Fisheries, National Marine Fisheries Service.

 [FR Doc.
 2016-12467 Filed 5-25-16; 8:45 am]